 Panic attacks are scary, and they can come on quickly.
 However, what does a panic attack feel like?
-To understand how panic attacks feel, they have to know the facts and myths about them.
-After that, they can seek out Santé Center for Healing’s anxiety treatment program and discover how, with the right support, panic attacks can be managed and reduced.
+To understand how panic attacks feel, people must know the facts and myths about them.
+After that, they can call 866.238.3154 to speak with someone from the caring and compassionate team at Santé Center for Healing about our anxiety treatment program and discover how, with the proper support, panic attacks can be managed and reduced.

-When doctors diagnose panic attacks, they look for certain symptoms.
+When doctors diagnose panic attacks, they look for specific symptoms.
 These are identified after the panic attack, and individuals are in care.
 People need at least four of these signs of a panic attack, which include:

 - Nausea and dizziness